Skip to main content

 Key facts

-• Good sleep is incredibly important for your health.
-In fact, it is just as important as eating healthy and exercising.
+• Good sleep is incredibly important for health.
+In fact, it is just as important as eating healthy food and exercising.

 • Sleep helps your brain work properly.
 While you are sleeping, your brain is preparing for the next day.

-• The amount of sleep you need depends on various factors — especially your age.
-On an average, an adult needs 7 hours of good sleep.
+• The amount of sleep you need depends on various factors, especially your age.
+On average, an adult needs seven hours of good sleep.

-• Not having good sleep for few days makes you feel tired and irritable the next day, but it will not harm your health much.
-Sleep deprivation for longer term can lead to fatigue and many other physical and mental health problems.
+• If you don’t have good sleep for a few days, you may feel tired and irritable but it will not seriously harm your health.
+Sleep deprivation for a longer period can lead to fatigue and many other physical and mental health problems.

-• Simple practical measures can help to have good sleep
+• You can take simple, practical measures to help you have good sleep.

 Why is good sleep important?

-• Poor sleep is linked to weight gain and obesity by affecting hormones that regulate appetite.
+• Poor sleep is linked to weight gain and obesity because it affects the hormones that regulate appetite.

 • Good sleep can improve concentration and productivity.

-• Sleeping less than average 7 hours per day increases the risk of heart disease and stroke.
+• Sleeping less than an average of seven hours per day increases the risk of heart disease and stroke.

-• Poor sleeping patterns may lead to different mental health problems like depression, particularly for those with a sleeping disorder.
+• Poor sleeping patterns may lead to mental health problems such as depression, particularly for those with a sleeping disorder.

-• Sleep affects body’s inflammatory responses.
-Poor sleep is linked to inflammatory bowel diseases and can increase the risk of disease recurrence.
+• Sleep affects the body’s inflammatory responses.
+Poor sleep is linked to inflammatory bowel diseases and can increase the risk of these diseases recurring.

-• Good sleep can improve immune function and help fight the common cold.
+• Good sleep can improve the immune function and help fight the common cold.

-• Regular sleep disruptions can cause trouble conceiving for both men and women by reducing the secretion of reproductive hormones.
+• Regular sleep disruption can make it difficult for men and women to conceive because it reduces the secretion of reproductive hormones.

 Practical tips for good sleep

 • Try to go to sleep and get up at the same time every day.
-This helps set body’s internal clock and optimize the quality of sleep.
+This helps set the body’s internal clock and optimises the quality of sleep.

-• Do not use bed in the daytime for things like watching TV, working, playing games on devices or talking on the phone etc.
+• Do not use the bed in the daytime for other things, such as watching TV, working, playing games on devices, or talking on the phone.

 • Switch off electronic devices at least half an hour before bedtime.

-• Avoid caffeine, nicotine, alcohol, heavy meals late or before going to bed.
+• Avoid caffeine, nicotine, alcohol, and heavy meals late in the evening or before going to bed.

-• Wherever possible, get out in the sun, even for shorter time.
-Exposure to sunlight boosts serotonin levels, which allow your body clock to regulate sleep patterns.
+• Wherever possible, get out in the sun, even for a short time.
+Exposure to sunlight boosts the serotonin levels which allow your body clock to regulate sleep patterns.

 • Thinking about sleep too much or trying to force yourself to sleep will only keep you awake.
-Relaxation activities like yoga, mindfulness, meditation, deep breathing can help to have good sleep.
+Relaxation activities like yoga, mindfulness, meditation, and deep breathing can help you have good sleep.

-• While napping is a goodway to make up for lost sleep, but if you have trouble falling asleep or staying asleep at night, napping can make things worse.
+• While napping is a good way to make up for lost sleep, it can make things worse if you have trouble falling asleep or staying asleep at night.

-• People who exercise regularly sleep better at night and feel less sleepy during the day.
-Do not exercise late in the evening.
+• People who exercise regularly sleep better at night and feel less sleepy during the day – but do not exercise late in the evening.

 • Avoid drinking too many liquids in the evening.
 Drinking lots of fluids may result in frequent bathroom trips throughout the night.